4 Steps to De-Escalate and Resolve any Customer Conflict

 “The fact that some choice is good doesn’t necessarily mean that more choice is better.” -Barry Schwartz, The Paradox of Choice

 There is a phenomenon in consumer psychology called the paradox of choice.
 In short, the paradox of choice first acknowledges that people appreciate having choices.
 Choices give us a sense of autonomy and control.
 With choices, we feel free.
-Yet, at the same time, we hate making choices.
-Picture a dinner menu in which every dish looks as enticing as the next.
+At the same time, we hate making choices.
+Picture a dinner menu where every dish looks as enticing as the next.
 Too many choices can be paralyzing.

 When it comes to your customer conversations, the paradox of choice poses a critical challenge: you are responsible for effectively balancing choice and simplicity for your customer.
 Fortunately, the most effective way to balance choice and simplicity for your customer is also the simplest: briefly restate your customer’s concerns, then propose only 2 solutions.